Stephanieewelu/Software.Architecture.Packages/Software.Architecture.Packages/README.md

 - Add support for package vulnerability scanning and reporting.
 - Develop a system for automated package deployment and release management.
 - Implement a system for package performance benchmarking.
 - Add support for package integrity checks using cryptographic hashes.
+- Add support for package integrity checks using cryptographic hashes.
 - Develop a system for package metadata validation and standardization.
 - Implement a system for package dependency graph analysis.